Global Resources Fund

 Bottom-up: The sub-sector ranking yields a Craton ‘universe’ of around 500-600 companies.
 A thorough due-diligence filters that list to around 250 actively monitored stocks.
 Research takes place within the context of economic models developed over many years, incorporating a range of experience and expertise covering every aspect that bears on a company’s ultimate share price.
-The team assesses the quality of the asset (such as exploration volume, cost structure, available infrastructure), asset location (politically security of the domicile), asset mix (exposure to the dynamics of the individual resources/sub-sectors), quality of management and financing (e.g. available funds/ability to access capital) and the valuation (significant discount to NAV).
+The team assesses the quality of the asset (such as exploration volume, cost structure, available infrastructure), asset location (politically security of the domicile), asset mix (exposure to the dynamics of the individual resources/sub-sectors), quality of management and financing (e.g. available funds/ability to access capital), ESG factors scoring (using ESG data vendors, with an overlay of own internal scores) and the valuation (significant discount to NAV).

 Holding for the long term